JuliaLang/julia/doc/manual/calling-c-and-fortran-code.rst

 Mapping C Types to Julia
 ------------------------

-Julia automatically inserts calls to the ``convert`` function to convert each argument to the specified type.
+Julia automatically inserts calls to the :func:`convert` function to convert each argument to the specified type.
 For example, the following call::

     ccall( (:foo, "libfoo"), Void, (Int32, Float64),